 Lake Erie Ale Trail

 If beer is your drink of choice, the Lake Erie Ale Trail features approximately a dozen different breweries in Erie, PA, and the surrounding area.
 These breweries range from small brewpubs to large operations that ship their beer regionally.

 A few of my personal favorites are Voodoo Brewing Company, Black Monk Brewery, and Erie Brewing Company.

 Schaefer’s Auto Art

-Located a short drive from the city, Schaeffer’s Auto Art is one of Pennsylvania’s most interesting art exhibits and a must-see for any lover of art or quirky things.
+Located a short drive from the city, Schaefer’s Auto Art is one of Pennsylvania’s most interesting art exhibits and a must-see for any lover of art or quirky things.

-These art pieces are located in the yard of the Schaeffer family, but visitors are allowed to drive up and walk around the exhibits.
+These art pieces are located in the yard of the Schaefer family, but visitors are allowed to drive up and walk around the exhibits.
 These unique creations are made entirely out of various car parts that have been welded together to create whimsical creatures and art displays.

 Waldameer Amusement Park